Consensys/ethsigner/docs/Reference/EthSigner-CLI.md

 ### host

-URL of the Hashicorp Vault server.
+Host of the Hashicorp Vault server.
+Default is `localhost`.

 ```bash tab="Syntax"
 --host=<serverHost>